 - We developed this by commissioning the Three Knights Opinion.
 This opinion sets out clearly and authoritatively that the UK’s Parliament must decide, through an Act of Parliament, what happens at the end of the Article 50 negotiations, and that the options include deciding to Remain in the EU.

-We will also monitor the powers the Government intends to use to implement the “Great Repeal Bill”.
 The Government cannot be allowed to side-line Parliament on the scrutiny and implementation of legislation for any eventual decision in favour of the UK leaving the EU.